TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

 ✅ - group common components together under a "Requests" Category

 - better mongoose field error detection, maybe use error codes?

-*/
+- refine the typescript of everything
+- get a testing package
+- iron out client validators, and custom body constructors to handle things like 'passwords match' */